 I’d broken my collarbone and my arm, or rather Adam did as we hit the concrete.
 He suffered two broken ankles as the bus wheel passed over them.

 Claire had been to my flat to bring me some things and my blanket came with them.
 It was what I needed to heal.

 How could I have gotten it so wrong?
 Again?

-They were going to discharge me, but there was one thing I needed to do first.
+They would discharge me, but there was one thing I needed to do first.

-Adam was sitting up in bed reading, surprisingly he had small wire rimmed glasses on that made him look less frightening and the white hospital gown helped as well.
-He looked like a normal guy except his feet and lower limbs were encased in plaster.
-I tapped on the door with no idea what to say, art from the obvious, which felt inadequate given the circumstances.
+Adam was sitting up in bed reading.
+He wore small wire-rimmed glasses that made him look less frightening, and he wore a white hospital gown.
+He looked like a normal guy, except his feet and lower limbs were encased in plaster.
+I tapped on the door with no idea what to say apart from the obvious, which felt inadequate given the circumstances.

-He looked up with an expression surprise of.
+He looked up with an expression of surprise.
 “Hello.”
 He took off his glasses and put them and the magazine on the bedside cabinet.
 “Come in.”